 I ignored my heart, whose pounding frightened me, and angled my sight on the rolling hills of Bengal’s jungles and children.
 It had never felt like this before.
 My arms swung against my sides, my hands reaching out to stroke and admire every branch, stem, bug, leaf, bird, trunk, root.
 My eyes swelled at the sight of such treasures, and I felt secure in my naivety.
 One who thinks they know Bengal well has almost certainly lost the beauty of it.

 It is difficult to articulate, but I suppose that’s what I was running from.
 The mundanity of the land I called home.
-The fields of indigo on which my father and myself toiled away for a profit that never manifested itself.
-A profit that was promised by the white men who drove in with supply cars to take our daily quotas, yet never arrived.
-Since taking my first steps, I had always seen the beauty in the work of my father and myself, but what frightened me, rattled me, was the way in which the British did not.
+The fields of indigo on which my father and I toiled away for a profit that never manifested itself.
+A profit promised by the white men who drove in with supply cars to take our daily quotas, yet that never arrived.
+Since taking my first steps, I had always seen the beauty in my father’s work, but what frightened me, rattled me, was the way in which the British did not.

 That night, my feet tapped over miles of soil and stone; my heavy breathing bounced off leaves around me like music from a temple.
 My plan was loose, I will admit.
 I was never good at spontaneity.

 One thing about Bengal the white man always forgets is its peculiar aura of light, the most extraordinary radiance to exist beyond the mountains.
 It is quiet and shy; many do not think to look up and observe it.
 In the night hours, as I wove my way through mulberry and mango, an orange radiance draped over me.
 Trekking to the highest peak of a hill, I gazed out at an illuminated sky and the small towns and villages that it held in its hands.
 There was beauty in my country.
 There was a grace beyond explanation that dressed me from my head to my toes.
 There was ambition in my heart and a new story of hope urging me to listen.

 This piece has been published in Teen Ink’s monthly print magazine.